theodimi404/pydict_weather_fullstack/README.md

 ## Usage

 Type http://localhost:3000/ in your browser to access the application.
-You can search for a greek city, written in greeklish to recieve a weather forecast for four days.
+You can search for a greek city, written in greeklish to receive a weather forecast for four days.

 ## Disclaimer